Polar Research Board Members

 Sara B. Das is an Associate Scientist in the Geology and Geophysics Department at the Woods Hole Oceanographic Institution.
 Dr. Das received her Ph.D. in Geosciences from Pennsylvania State University in 2003 (a student of Richard Alley).
 Her research interests are in the reconstruction of paleoclimates from ice-cores; Holocene climate variability; the deglaciation of the West Antarctic and Greenland Ice Sheets; controls on ice sheet surface melting, mass balance and ice dynamics; the role of the Greenland Ice Sheet and West Antarctic Ice Sheet in sea level rise; development of remote sensing and field methods to investigate ice sheet processes and recent change; exploring the interaction between the coupled cryosphere-atmosphere-ocean systems; and investigating biogeochemical processes in polar environments.
 She served on the committee for the NRC study Future Science Opportunities in Antarctica and the Southern Ocean (2011).

-Brendan Kelly recently stepped down as Assistant Director for Polar Sciences in the White House Office of Science and Technology Policy where he led the Interagency Arctic Policy Committee, to become Director of Conservation Research and Chief Scientist at the Monterey Bay Aquarium.
-Previous to his OSTP post, Dr. Kelly served as deputy director of the Arctic division of the National Science Foundation and as a research scientist at NOAA's National Marine Mammal Laboratory.
-He held leadership positions at the University of Alaska campuses, advised Alaska Native organizations on sea otter and harbor seal management, and spoke widely on climate change issues.
+Brendan Kelly is the Executive Director of the Science Steering Committee of the Study of Environmental Arctic Change (SEARCH) program.
+His career in Arctic research and policy includes serving on the faculty and administration of the University of Alaska, as a research scientist with NOAA's National Marine Mammal Laboratory, Deputy Director of Arctic Sciences at the National Science Foundation, Chief Scientist of the Monterey Bay Aquarium, and Assistant Director for Polar Science in the White House Office of Science and Technology Policy.
+Dr. Kelly has held leadership positions at the University of Alaska campuses, advised Alaska Native organizations on sea otter and harbor seal management, and spoken widely on climate change issues.
 In Alaska, he worked extensively with indigenous peoples to understand the effects that environmental change is having on their communities.
 He has been studying marine mammals in the Pacific, Atlantic, Southern, and Arctic oceans for over 36 years and is a charter member of the Society for Marine Mammalogy.
 He has a M.S. from the University of Alaska Fairbanks and a Ph.D. from Purdue University.